8 Ways to Improve Your Brain Health

 What to do?

 • Eat food as close to nature as possible.
-To support a healthy gut and a health brain, gradually increase consumption of vegetables until you reach 8 servings/day.
-Eat a variety of types and colors of veggies.
-This includes roots, leafy greens, cruciferous vegetables, beans, berries, nuts and seeds, herbs and spices.
+To support a healthy gut and a healthy brain, gradually increase consumption of plant foods until you reach 8 servings/day.
+Eat a variety of types and colors: leafy greens, cruciferous vegetables, rainbow vegetables and fruits, beans, nuts and seeds, herbs and spices.
 Aim for 2 – 3 colors at each meal.
+Purple/blue/red foods are especially beneficial for brain health

 • Improve your digestive function and your gut health

-• Build sustainable stress management practices — mindful breathing, movement, gratitute, nature…whatever works best for you.
+• Build sustainable stress resiliency practices — mindful breathing, movement, gratitude, nature…whatever works best for you.

 • Honor your sleep